abhiTronix/vidgear/docs/help/stabilizer_faqs.md

 &nbsp;

-## Why stabilization is not working for my video?
+## Why stabilization is not working properly for my video?

 **Answer:** The Stabilizer may not perform well against High-frequency jitter in video.
-Use at your own risk!
-Also, check if increasing [`smoothing_radius`](../../gears/stabilizer/params/#smoothing_radius) parameter value helps, but it will add latency too.
+But,you can check if increasing [`smoothing_radius`](../../gears/stabilizer/params/#smoothing_radius) parameter value helps but it will add latency too.

 &nbsp;